|

 approaches, since it can be applied to samples equivalent to a single

-cell, isable to accurately measure expression
+cell, isable to

 levels equivalent to less than 1/100th copy/cell